-When the time came for me to brainstorm a giant rebrand to myself, I went back to my own tools (like the branding worksheets in my Blog Yourself Rich workbook).
+When the time came for me to brainstorm a giant rebrand to myself, I went back to my own tools.
 I went through the exercises, but also had to really sit down and think – What do I want this site to stand for?
 What do I want to accomplish with the content?
 I kept coming back to my own (personal) money beliefs, how (in my opinion) I think they’re a little bit different than what you’ll find anywhere else about personal finance on the web, and I used those beliefs/mantras as my “north star” to guide what I’ve been creating over the last eight weeks with this new site.

 #1 – The Only Way to Live Your Best Life is By Taking Control of Your Money

 Although I’m someone who does believe in ghosts and the power of astrology (they’re real y’all..), I can also believe that (like it or not) money runs the world.
 I’m not being callous or shrewd, it’s fact: we all have to use money and we can’t get anywhere without it.
 Money exists.
 Deal with it.

 So, everyone has to use money to live in our society, but everyone also has dreams.
 Things they want to accomplish or achieve or possess or feel.